Vanilla Kubernetes

 namespace "midpoint-deployment" deleted

 No PVC is explicitly defined.
-The definition is "hidden" in the statefulset where the section volumeClaimTemplates is.
-If you prefer to use different size of volume you can change the definition in relevant statefulset before applying the files.
+The definition is found in the StatefulSet in the volumeClaimTemplates section.
+If you prefer to use a different volume size, you can change the definition in the relevant StatefulSet before applying the files.

 Table 2.
-Volume sizing in the provided yaml definitions
+Volume sizing in the provided YAML definition

 midPoint